junxit/us-congress-bills-119/bill.md

     - **(B)** the term “host State” means a State other than that of the State qualified payment stablecoin issuer’s State payment stablecoin regulator.
   - **(2)** *Authority to issue payment stablecoins in host States* Subject to the requirements of paragraph (3), a State qualified payment stablecoin issuer may issue payment stablecoins in a host State without a charter or license to issue payment stablecoins from such host State.
   - **(3)** *State obligations* Where a State qualified payment stablecoin issuer issues a payment stablecoin in a host State pursuant to paragraph (2)—
-    - **(A)** such State qualified payment stablecoin issuer shall notify any State payment stablecoin regulator in such host State of the issuer’s intention to do business in the host State no less than 30 days before such issuer commences business in the host State and in a manner prescribed by the host State’s State payment stablecoin regulator or State banking regulator if such State does not have a regime certified under section 4(b), provided that such notice does not impose a de facto licensure or chartering requirement on such State qualified payment stablecoin issuer;
+    - **(A)** such State qualified payment stablecoin issuer shall notify any State payment stablecoin regulator in such host State of the issuer’s intention to do business in the host State not less than 30 days before such issuer commences business in the host State and in a manner prescribed by the host State’s State payment stablecoin regulator or State banking regulator if such State does not have a regime certified under section 4(b), provided that such notice does not impose a de facto licensure or chartering requirement on such State qualified payment stablecoin issuer;
     - **(B)** such State qualified payment stablecoin issuer shall comply with all requirements of the issuer’s home State regulatory regime when conducting business in the host State, and where the host State maintains a payment stablecoin regulatory regime that is certified under section 4(b), such issuer shall comply with any obligations of the host State’s payment stablecoin regulatory regime that exceed those of such issuer’s home State regulatory regime;
     - **(C)** where the host State does not maintain a payment stablecoin regulatory regime that is certified under section 4(b), such State qualified payment stablecoin issuer shall remain subject to all applicable consumer protection laws of such host State; and
     - **(D)** where the host State maintains a payment stablecoin regulatory regime that is certified under section 4(b), such State qualified payment stablecoin issuer shall remain subject to applicable consumer protection laws of such host State, but only to the same extent as State qualified payment stablecoin issuers chartered or licensed in that host State.

 ## § 8.
 Customer protection

-- **(a)** *In general* A person may only engage in the business of providing custodial or safekeeping services for permitted payment stablecoins, reserves described in section 4(a)(1)(A), or private keys of permitted payment stablecoins, if the person—
+- **(a)** *In general* A person may only engage in the business of providing custodial or safekeeping services for payment stablecoins issued by permitted payment stablecoin issuers, reserves described in section 4(a)(1)(A), or private keys of payment stablecoins issued by permitted payment stablecoin issuers, if the person—
   - **(1)** is subject to—
     - **(A)** supervision or regulation by a primary Federal payment stablecoin regulator or a primary financial regulatory agency described under subparagraph (B) or (C) of section 2(12) of the Dodd-Frank Wall Street Reform and Consumer Protection Act (12 U.S.C.
 5301(12)); or
     - **(B)** supervision by a State bank supervisor, as defined in section 3 of the Federal Deposit Insurance Act (12 U.S.C.
 1813) or a State credit union supervisor, as defined in section 6003 of the Anti-Money Laundering Act of 2020 (31 U.S.C.
 5311 note), and such State bank supervisor or State credit union supervisor makes available to the Board such information as the Board determines necessary and relevant to the categories of information under subsection (d); and